coteditor/CotEditor/README.md

 The source code is written in Objective-C (UTF-8).

 Currently, ARC and MRC are mixed in this project.
-Please note that classes, "-fno-objc-arc" is noted in whose header comment, are still under MRC.
+Please note that classes, "This_class_is_under_MRC" is noted in whose header comment, are still under MRC.

 Development Environment